codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

   For both CLI wizard and Silent install:
   * For new runtime installations, add the `--internal-ingress-host` flag pointing to the ingress host for `app-proxy`.
   * For existing installations, commit changes to the installation repository by modifying the `app-proxy ingress` and `<runtime-name>.yaml`
-    See _Internal ingress host configuration (optional for existing runtimes only)_ in [Post-installation configuration](#post-installation-configuration) in this article.
+    See _Internal ingress host configuration (optional for existing runtimes only)_ in [Post-installation configuration](#post-installation-configuration).

 **Ingress resources**
   If you have a different routing service (not NGINX), bypass installing ingress resources with the `--skip-ingress` flag.
   In this case, after completing the installation, manually configure the cluster's routing service, and create and register Git integrations.
-See _Cluster routing service_ in[Post-installation configuration](#post-installation-configuration) in this article.
+See _Cluster routing service_ in [Post-installation configuration](#post-installation-configuration).

 **Insecure flag**
    For _on-premises installations_, if the Ingress controller does not have a valid SSL certificate, to continue with the installation, add the `--insecure` flag to the installation command.